 10 years ago, Paris Fashion Week was not an event covered by sneaker blogs, nor a hub for hip-hop culture.
 The apex of runway style was more than a hemisphere removed, but seemingly a world away, coveted by some but not known by many.

-On this day in history, a photo by Tommy Ton posted on Jak & Jill of Kanye West and his crew at said showcase caused a stir on the internet, when social media as we know it was still in its infancy and the idea of hip-hop hanging with high fashion forced more clowning than congrats.
+On January 26 of 2009, a photo by Tommy Ton posted on Jak & Jill of Kanye West and his crew at said showcase caused a stir on the internet, when social media as we know it was still in its infancy and the idea of hip-hop hanging with high fashion forced more clowning than congrats.

 Over the course of the past decade, the infamous photo has gone from a subject of parody on South Park to a forecast of who and what was to come in the meddling of hip hop, streetwear and high fashion from that point forward.
 Similar to the SLAM spread with the ’96 NBA Draft Class, we take a look at the highlights and moves made by these blue chips in the time since.